Instructor: Dr. Melissa Danforth

 All students will be required to complete a source code auditing project as

 part of this course.
-Students may work on teams of up to 4 students for the
+Students may work individually or on teams of up to 4

 I strongly suggest choosing an open-source project that is written in C or

 C++, as that is the family of source code vulnerabilities which we will learn

 about in this course.
 Choosing another programming language will mean having